OCR-D/spec/ocrd_eval.md

 #### CPU Time

-CPU time is the time taken by the CPU to process an instruction.
-It does not include idle time.
+CPU time is the time taken by the CPU(s) on the processors.
+It does not include idle time, but does grow with the number of threads/processes.

 #### Wall Time